Spirituality and Money: Teachings Across Faiths

 Key Points:

 Labor Day in America, observed on September 5, honors the laborers’ contributions and underscores the significance of honest, diligent work.
 Money, often a measure of status and relations, can also blind us.
-Kahlil Gibran likens money to love: withholding it harms, sharing enlivens.
+Kahlil Gibran likens money to love: withholding it harms, and sharing enlivens.

 Religions advocate simplicity and humility.
 Christianity warns against serving both God and money, for the love of money can breed grief.
 Islam emphasizes balanced spending, and its texts caution against the hold of money on hearts.
 Judaism finds meaninglessness in an obsession with wealth.
 Baha’i teaches that while we work for prosperity, our lives should align with higher ideals.
 Hinduism values detached wealth, urging its use for good.
 Buddhism acknowledges the positive effect of moderate wealth but urges transcending desire.

 Money is the currency with which we transact with the world.
 It often defines our place in society and our relationships with others.
-Unfortunately, sometimes it can overpower and blind us too.
+Unfortunately, sometimes, it can overpower and blind us, too.

 The secret is to view money — like any other source of pleasure — as having limitations.
 It is merely a means to an end, a servant rather than a master.
 Attachment to it is dangerous.
 Clearly, the correlation between money and happiness is tenuous, for why would some of the wealthiest people also be some of the most dissatisfied?
 Money has to flow for it to really have value.
 As the wise philosopher Kahlil Gibran said: “Money is like love — it kills slowly and painfully the one who withholds it, and enlivens the other who turns it on his fellow man.”

-At a very basic level all religions prescribe humble and simple living.
+At a very basic level, all religions prescribe humble and simple living.
 Most saints were simple wandering ascetics.
 Jesus was poor, dwelt among the poor, and spent 40 days in the desert without any possessions.
 Mahatma Gandhi inspired many with his simple cloth tunic, a symbol of surrendering worldly wealth in favor of a simple, spiritual life.

 Judaism and Islam uphold charity, while Hindus believe that it is the greatest source of good karma.
 Buddhism, which equates suffering with desire, naturally cautions against money as it feeds desire.
 Taoism emphasizes the pursuit of simplicity in all things, suggesting that money and material possessions can complicate life.

-And yet there must not be guilt associated with having wealth.
+And yet, there must not be guilt associated with having wealth.
 Confucius reminds us that fetishizing poverty is as foolish as fetishizing wealth.
 In times of prosperity, there is nothing wrong with having money.
 But when others are struggling, we should be careful to ensure that our wealth is not earned at their expense.
 Money reflects abundance.
 Abundance is a privilege.
 Abundance must be shared.

 Findings from modern psychology indicate that money up to a certain point (for instance, a roughly $75,000/year income in the US) helps increase happiness but not beyond that.